-The Company offers rate discounts based on the amount of electricity consumed through the State's nationwide measure to mitigate sharp fluctuations in electricity rates and Okinawa Prefecture's emergency countermeasure against surging electricity rates in Okinawa.

-■ Rate discounts based on the measure to mitigate sharp fluctuations in electricity rates [applicable to the use from January 2023]

-• The Company has discounted the rates from the portion used in January 2023 (to be charged in February), based on the amount of electricity consumed through the State's nationwide measure to mitigate sharp fluctuations in electricity rates and Okinawa Prefecture's emergency countermeasure against surging electricity rates in Okinawa.
-The discount support was initially announced to apply up to the portion used in September 2023 (to be charged in October), but has been extended.
-Accordingly, the Company will continue the rate discount of 5.0 yen for low-voltage supply and 3.0 yen for high-voltage supply from the portion used in October 2023 (to be charged in November).
+- The Company offers rate discounts based on the amount of electricity consumed through the State's nationwide measure to mitigate sharp fluctuations in electricity rates and Okinawa Prefecture's emergency countermeasure against surging electricity rates in Okinawa. - Rate discounts based on the measure to mitigate sharp fluctuations in electricity rates [applicable to the use from January 2023] - The Company has discounted the rates from the portion used in January 2023 (to be charged in February), based on the amount of electricity consumed through the State's nationwide measure to mitigate sharp fluctuations in electricity rates and Okinawa Prefecture's emergency countermeasure against surging electricity rates in Okinawa.
+The discount support was initially announced to apply up to the portion used in September 2023 (to be charged in October), but has been extended in May 2024 (to be charged in June), due to two postponement.
+In addition, regarding the national electricity rate surge mitigation project, the Minister of Economy, Trade and Industry announced on March 29, 2024 that the project would be terminated with the amount to be used in May 2024 (to be charged to users in June).
+(The future development of Okinawa Prefecture's electricity rate surge emergency project is yet to be determined.)